Cycling in France? Cheap accommodation in France can be found under canvas – Emma Philpott has this guide to cycle camping to get you started.

 No matter where you camp, make sure your bike is securely locked overnight, preferably to a solid object like a tree or a sturdy fence.
 If you're cycling in a group, locking all bikes together will deter most thieves but solo campers will need to think more creatively to ensure security.
 Travelling Two has an excellent article on bike security.

 With extra weight on your bike you'll have to work a little harder to get up the hills and it might well take a little longer to get on the road each morning, but there are magic moments which make all that worthwhile.
 I've seen more sunsets in the past six months than the 20 years before, cooked with wild herbs from around my campsite, and washed off the day's sweat with open-air swims in secluded spots.
 It's hard to beat finding a perfect campsite after a day of cycling, and France has plenty of spots just waiting for your tent.

 Emma Philpott is a world-curious New Zealander who packed up London life to cycle back to New Zealand in March 2010, boyfriend in tow.
-After spending winter in Istanbul, they are travelling east during 2011 towards Russia, Mongolia, China and South-East Asia.
-You can follow her adventures on her Rolling Tales blog.
+After spending winter in Istanbul, they cycled east during 2011 through Russia, Mongolia, China and South-East Asia.
+You can find out more about her adventures on her Rolling Tales blog.

 Cyclocamping.com is an online camping store run by a Franco-American couple with 10 years' touring experience.
 It has an excellent range of bike accessories and spares, plus a full range of camping kit, and products are field-tested.
 They offer worldwide delivery.

 REI is a US-based eco-sensitive clothing and camping store that also stocks a diverse range of bikes.